This post may contain affiliate links. Please read my Disclosure for more info.

 Zero Waste Bathroom Swaps

-I invested in a bamboo toothbrush as I was horrified to read over a billion toothbrushes end up in landfill a year; if we all made that swap what a difference we would make!
+Firstly a bamboo toothbrush is a cheap and quick swap to make.
+I was horrified to read over a billion toothbrushes end up in landfill a year; if we all made that swap what a difference we would make!

 This toothbrush handle is crafted from sustainable, organic bamboo which is naturally antibacterial, and the bristles are DuPont nylon as recommended by dentists, to care for your teeth and gums.